codesandbox/codesandbox-importers/packages/cli/README.md

 ## Current limitations

 - You need to be signed in to GitHub, this is to prevent abuse
-- Accounts without the Github integration setup cannot use this tool
+- Accounts without the GitHub integration setup cannot use this tool
 - You cannot sign in with Google

 ## Inspiration